peterhinch/micropython-touch/README.md

 ## 5.3 Popup windows

-In general `Screen` and `Window` instances need at least one `active` widget.
+There is a special case of a popup window with no touch sensitive controls.
-There is a special case of a popup window which typically displays status data, possibly with a progress meter.
-A popup has no user controls and is closed by user code.
+This typically displays status data, possibly with a progress meter.
+Such a popup is closed by user code.
 A popup is created by passing a `Writer` (or `CWriter`) to the constructor and is closed by issuing the `Window.close()` static method.

 ###### [Contents](./README.md#0-contents)